Change the server address

 Change the server port presented to users

 In some circumstances, you might also need to customize the server HTTP port presented to users.
 An example scenario is when a reverse proxy server for WebAuth or Shibboleth SSO is placed in front of the PaperCut NG/MF server.
 For this situation, PaperCut provides two advanced config keys to allow the user facing server port to be customized: system.network-port-http.user-facing and system.network-port-https.user-facing.
-(See Using the Config Editor for instructions on using the Config Editor.)
+(See Using the Advanced Config Editor for instructions on using the Config Editor.)

 Change the server address presented to external components